 Below is an excerpt from the synopsis.

 “In the immediate post-war years of Poland, the emerging Soviet-Union influenced communist rule is challenged by opposition groups, of whom thousands are pursued by the Ministry of Public Security and executed.
 The sovereign state, with the fourth largest army in the war, who suffered the greatest losses and was the only one to fight in the conflict from the first to the last day becomes enslaved.
 Without the Polish perspective one cannot fully understand the course and consequences of World War II.
-Without the perspective of Polish soldiers forced out of their state it is hard to understand the course of Poland after World War II.”
+Without the perspective of Polish soldiers forced out of their state it is hard to understand the course of Poland after the World War II.”

 Witness of War plans to carry on capturing stories of Polish Veterans who fought for Europe’s freedom across the globe.
 There are still hundreds of soldiers who never got a chance to share their story.
 Future episodes will focus on Polish soldiers who immigrated to the USA, Canada, Australia and Siberia.
 The project is currently looking for partners and sponsors who will help to make this vision a reality.